10up/wpsnapshots/README.md

 # WP Snapshots

 WP Snapshots is a project sharing tool for WordPress.
 Operated via the command line, this tool empowers developers to easily push snapshots of projects into the cloud for sharing with team members.
 Team members can pull snapshots, either creating new WordPress development environments or into existing installs such that everything "just works".
-No more downloading files, SQL dumps, fixing table prefixes, running search/replace commands, etc. WP Snapshots even works with multisite.
+No more downloading files, matching WordPress versions, SQL dumps, fixing table prefixes, running search/replace commands, etc. WP Snapshots even works with multisite.

 ## How Does It Work?

 WP Snapshots stores snapshots in a centralized repository (AWS).
 Users setup up WP Snapshots with their team's AWS credentials.
 Users can then push, pull, and search for snapshots.
-When a user pushes a snapshot, an instance of their current environment (`wp-content/` and database) is pushed to Amazon and associated with a particular project slug.
+When a user pushes a snapshot, an instance of their current environment (`wp-content/` , database, etc.) is pushed to Amazon and associated with a particular project slug.
 When a snapshot is pulled, files are pulled from the cloud either by creating a new WordPress install with the pulled database or by replacing `wp-content/` and intelligently merging the database.
+WP Snapshots will ensure your local version of WordPress matches the snapshot.

 Snapshot files (`wp-content/`) and WordPress database tables are stored in Amazon S3.
 General snapshot meta data is stored in Amazon DynamoDB.